MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 >- You can't convert VMware workstations.
 >- You can't convert VMs with virtual hard disks connected to an IDE bus.
 >- VMware tools must be uninstalled from the guest operating system of the VM.
+>- *Add a point on the unsupported case with VMware VMs with vSAN storage*
 >- Online conversions aren't supported through SCVMM.
 >- We recommend upgrading to VMM 2025 to convert your VMware VMs to Hyper-V four times faster.

-**Start by bringing your vCenter server and the source ESXi hosts under SCVMM management**
+## Start by bringing your vCenter server and the source ESXi hosts under SCVMM management

 1. Create **Run as account** for vCenter Server Administrator role in VMM.
 These administrator credentials are used to manage vCenter server and ESXi hosts.